Obituary

 Starting in primary school he participated in swimming, baseball, and basketball.
 As a teenager in Monterey, he found his fondness for surfing.
 Ever athletic, he continued his affection for sport throughout his adult years by playing golf, joining a softball league with his best buds, and even refereeing high school basketball, just like his Dad had done.
 He enjoyed swimming and snorkeling in the ocean, river rafting, fishing, walks along the beaches and trails, he was always on the move.

-He truly loved and adored the special people in his life and always worked hard to protect and provide for them.
-He had an adventurous, passionate spirit and an impeccable work ethic, instilling in all who knew him to do the best job you possibly can, love your loved ones, and take time to have a little fun and enjoy the good things in life.
+He truly treasured and adored the loved ones in his life and always worked hard to protect and provide for them.
+He had an adventurous, passionate spirit and an impeccable work ethic, instilling in all that knew him to… take pride in your work and do the best job you possibly can, love God and love your special people, and have a little fun and enjoy the good moments in life.

 Gallery